connet-dev/connet/README.md

 To create a self-signed certificate, you can use openssl.
 Alternatively, you can use a tool like [minica](https://github.com/jsha/minica).
 When using self-signed certificate, you'll need your clients (and relays) trusting the server's certificate.
-Copying the certificate (or CA) public key to the clients and using `server-cas` configuration option is the easiest way to achieve this.
+Copying the certificate (or CA) public key to the clients and using `server-cas-file` configuration option is the easiest way to achieve this.

 ### Client D (aka the `destination`)